Skip to main content

 What happens once I have gained my AVS?

 Once you have been awarded your AVS you are entitled to use the term “Accredited Vascular Scientist (AVS)” and will appear on the AVS searchable register.
-You will need to maintain your status by remaining a current member of SVTGBI, maintain your clinical competency in 3 core modalities and complete continued professional development (CPD) activities.
+You will need to maintain your status by remaining a current member of CSVS, maintain your clinical competency in 3 core modalities and complete continued professional development (CPD) activities.
 Click here for more information about CPD

 Why become AVS?